Surprise Fast-Moving Storm Takes Aim At Parts Of Northeast: Here's Track, Timing

 "Some of the storms, when they reach our area, may be strong to severe, mainly northwest of NYC," said the weather service.
 "The main threat will be the strong gusty winds."

+Wind gusts could be as high as 50 miles per hour or more in some areas of interior New York, including the Mid-Hudson Valley and the Catskills, where power outages and hazardous travel are likely as a result.

+In those locations, the National Weather Service says, "damaging winds and hail greater than 1 inch will be the primary threats, though an isolated tornado or two can not be ruled out."

-It will be bright, sunny and warmer during the day on Swith a high temperature in the mid-60s and calmer winds.
+It will be bright, sunny, and warmer during the day on Sunday, with a high temperature in the mid-60s and calmer winds.

 After the system pushes through early Monday morning, there will be clearing, followed by sunny skies and comfortable temperatures in the mid-60s on Monday, and Tuesday, April 16.